YingLiu4203/my-chat/README.md

 # Chat App

-Using Appwrite and ReactJS.
-It is based on [Youtube Demo](https://youtu.be/v6lPDWU8v6w).
+It is a minimum chat demo using Appwrite and ReactJS.
+It is based on a [Youtube Demo](https://youtu.be/v6lPDWU8v6w).